lammps/lammps/doc/src/fix_modify.rst

 deposit <fix_deposit>`, and :doc:`fix gcmc <fix_gcmc>` commands) or
-expect atoms or molecules to be lost (e.g. due to exiting the simulation box or via :doc:`fix evaporate <fix_evaporate>`), then this option should be used to insure the temperature is correctly normalized.
+expect atoms or molecules to be lost (e.g. due to exiting the simulation box or via :doc:`fix evaporate <fix_evaporate>`), then this option should be used to ensure the temperature is correctly normalized.

 .. note::

    Other thermostatting fixes, such as :doc:`fix nvt <fix_nh>`, do not use the *dynamic/dof* keyword because they use a temperature compute to calculate temperature.
-See the :doc:`compute_modify dynamic/dof <compute_modify>` command for a similar way to insure correct temperature normalization for those thermostats.
+See the :doc:`compute_modify dynamic/dof <compute_modify>` command for a similar way to ensure correct temperature normalization for those thermostats.

 The *bodyforces* keyword determines whether the forces and torques